-The female form, and my own biological phenomenon inform my work.
-The concept of family reproduction is part of my genetic blueprint.
+The female form and my own biological phenomenon inform my practice.
+The concepts of family reproduction are part of my genetic blueprint.
 For some women, uncontrollable circumstances can impact these cultural expectations.
-The wonders, but challenging facets within my body has led me to work abstractly as I ponder fecundity.
+The wonders, but challenging facets within my own body has led me to ponder fecundity through abstract sculptures.
 While doing so, the work represents different stages of ovarian follicles and the human embryo.
-The multiplying notion of follicles gives emotion a physical form.
-As I conceal intimate moments and reveal joyous hopes, my work attempts to act as a counterbalance between veiled sentience and exposed emotions.
+This series offers a physical form to overwhelming emotions.
+As I conceal intimate moments or reveal joyous hopes, my work attempts to act as a vessel for veiled and exposed emotions.

-Through the use of scale, my sculptures embrace physical transformation and depict a deeper correlation with my own body and these sentiments.

-Through abstraction I’m able to find visual simplicities that are romantic, stimulating and beautiful.
+Through the use of scale, my sculptures embrace a physical transformation and depict a deeper correlation with my own body and these sentiments.
+I use abstraction to find visual simplicities that are romantic, stimulating and beautiful.
 Like an effortless reflection of light off a metallic surface.
-My work uses this aesthetic language as a way to contemplate hope, fear and longing.
+My art uses this aesthetic language to contemplate hope, fear and longing.

 While I ponder the miracle of life, I can’t help but wonder about the physical connections between my own children.
 This research has led me to think about our fingertips.
 As the tiny developing fingers grow, they start to feel their way around the mother’s womb.
 The pressures on a baby’s fingers construct the ever-lasting impressions that become our fingerprints.
 These notions of our journey within the womb informs my new series of functional forms.